bitrise-io/devcenter/_articles/reviews/signing-up-with-email-draft.md

 If you haven't received a confirmation email, click the **Resend confirmation email** button you see at Step 4.

-## Issues with Log in
+## Issues with Logging in

 If you failed to log in for the third time, [reCAPTCHA](https://developers.google.com/recaptcha/) gets activated for you.

 If you failed to log in for an excessive amount of time, you will automatically get locked out.
 Check your inbox for our `Unlock Instructions` email!